Can Dogs Eat Mushroom ? The Risks and Benefits

 • Shiitake Mushrooms

-This type of mushroom has 30 different enzymes and ten amino acids.
+This type of mushroom has 30 different enzymes and 10 amino acids.
 They are also a good source of minerals like calcium, zinc, magnesium, iron, and selenium.
 They can do wonders for your dog’s health.

 If you want to manage your dog’s cholesterol levels, shiitake mushrooms can be a good snack option for the same.
 It also contains selenium, which can be very good for your dog’s coat and skin health.